Cosmos (B.I album): Release and promotion

 All the promotions before the release were handled through the social media accounts of 131 Label and IOK Music.
 On October 23, 2021, at midnight KST, B.I's team released a detailed "plan poster" that outlined what fans can expect in the weeks leading up to his comeback.
-This included two message films, outlining the message of the each of the tracks of the album, excluding the last track "Buddy Buddy".
+This included two message films, outlining the message of each of the tracks of the album, excluding the last track "Buddy Buddy".
 In addition, three message and six lyric concept posters were released.
 The first message, Keep the Fire Alive, tells the story of passion and power for life.
 The second message, Uncertainty, the Beauty of Youth, contains the meaning that if youth is a period of burning passion and will for life, it is also uncertain, and the youthful and young love is also a beautiful moment.
 The third message, We All Live In One's Cosmos, means someone's cosmos while everyone is living, and the cosmos is expressed as the meaning of eternity and the universe.

 B.I held a live broadcast via YouTube, 1 hour prior to the new album release.

 The first six tracks of the album were released to digital music and streaming platforms on November 11, 2021.
 The seventh track "Buddy Buddy" was exclusively available on CD only, but was later released digitally to all streaming platforms on December 23, 2021.
 The album's CDs were made available for pre-order prior to the album release, and were released on November 11, 2021 as well.
 Three different versions of the CDs are available, Moon, Star and Earth.